craftcms/commerce/docs/order-model.md

 ```
 {% set pastOrders = craft.orders.customer(craft.commerce.customer).isCompleted(true).all() %}`
 {% for order in pastOrders %}
     Order Number: {{ order.shortNumber }}<br>
     Order Total: {{ order.totalPrice }}<br><br>
 {% endfor %}
 ```

-Order Model's have the following attributes and methods:
+Order Model objects have the following attributes and methods:

 ## Attributes

 ### id

-The element id of the order.
+The element ID of the order.

 ### number

-The unique identifier of the order, the customer will see this, and is the best thing to use in urls.
+The unique identifier of the order, the customer will see this, and is the best thing to use in URLs.

 ### shortNumber